 Our procedures and internal routines for control are stated in our Operations Manual.
 All our staff are trained in our procedures and are responsible for implementing these in all their work.
 Furthermore, all employees must undergo an annual training in our ethical guidelines.
 (Code of conduct).

-With regards to prevention, we work with anti-corruption and accountability at every stage of the development chain: head office, land offices and with local partners.
+With regards to prevention, we work with Anti-corruption and accountability at every stage of the development chain: head office, country offices and local partners.

-We have strict requirements for the management of our funds and are actively working to build competence and raise awareness of these and the principle of zero tolerance for corruption.
-This work involves anti-corruption training for employees and partners, ensuring that partners have good anti-corruption and alert procedures, building expertise in the area of finance and control, and close monitoring of projects and partners.
+NCA has strict requirements for the management of funds.
+We work actively to build competence and raise awareness of these requirements and the principle of zero tolerance for corruption.
+This work involves Anti-corruption training, ensuring that partners have adequate Anti-corruption and alert procedures, building expertise in the areas of finance and control, and close monitoring of projects and partners.

-Learning and transperancy are important parts of the fight against corruption.
+Learning and transparency are important parts of the fight against corruption.
 This gives us the opportunity to adjust practices with regards to weaknesses that are uncovered and to promote learning throughout the development chain.
-We see this as a win-win situation that creates the opportunity for more coordination among the actors and to develop common standards in the anti-corruption work.
+We see this as a win-win situation which creates the opportunity for more coordination among the actors and to develop common standards in the Anti-corruption work.